-- According to a 2013 survey conducted by the technology research firm Gartner, which surveyed more than 2000 CIOs on their top business and tech priorities, the third highest IT priority for businesses was utilizing the cloud.
+- According to a 2013 survey conducted by Gartner’s technology research firm, which surveyed more than 2000 CIOs on their top business and tech priorities, the third-highest IT priority for businesses was utilizing the cloud.
 Only intelligence/analytics and mobile capabilities ranked higher.

-Below, we will explore implications for two critical components of business growth and sustained success: innovation and engagement.
+Below, we will explore implications for two critical business growth and sustained success components: innovation and engagement.

 The cloud & engaging customers

-John Dillon describes a number of ways in which the cloud helps to accelerate a business’s engagement with its customers.
-Put simply, the cloud is incredibly efficient: it is both cost-effective and reduces the time frames required for strong customer interaction.
+John Dillon describes several ways the cloud helps accelerate a business’s engagement with its customers.
+Put simply, the cloud is incredibly efficient.
+It is both cost-effective and reduces the time frames required for strong customer interaction.
 Dillon’s basic argument is that resources should be directed toward technological development to enhance engagement with customers (a macroscopic approach) rather than focusing on more isolated engagement scenarios (a microscopic approach).